France: 35% of Ligue 1 Football consumers watch illegally. Pirate blocking is on Parliament’s 2026 agenda

 Sponsor ad - 728w x 90h (at 72 dpi)

+Out of an estimated 9.9 million avid football fans in France, about 3.5 million access competitions of L1 and L2 club programming illegally.
 It gets worse: 59%, or 2 million, watch championship matches that are distributed legally via Ligue1+ and beIN Sports.

 Sponsor ad

 “A shortfall of hundreds of millions of euros for Ligue 1+,” said Douglas Lowenstein, legal director of LFP Media.
-“A fifth of football fans refuse to pay to watch football” in France.”
+“A fifth of football fans refuse to pay to watch football in France.”

 On March 18, the LFP announced an action taken by the Arras Public Prosecutor’s Office in criminal proceedings initiated by the LFP Group against defendants suspected of reselling illegal IPTV subscriptions.